leeprky/cybercordtheme-lite/README.md

 ## information

-This Is the Yellow Light version
+THIS IS THE CYBERCORD YELLOW THEME WITHOUT ANIMATIONS This Is the Yellow Lite version
 IT IS NOT LIGHT MODE - ITS NO ANIMATIONS

 ## install